Last updated: August 2, 2021

 - causes increased hospitalizations and deaths.

 What can I do to prevent getting the Delta variant?

-- Although the vaccine will not 100% protect you from getting the virus, it will likely prevent you from having severe symptoms.
+- Although the vaccine will not protect you 100% from getting the virus, it will likely prevent you from having severe illness, being hospitalized and death.

-- Getting vaccinated helps protect those who are not able to be vaccinated (under age 12) from contracting the virus.
+- Getting vaccinated helps protect those who are not eligible to be vaccinated (under 12 years of age) from contracting the virus.

 - Individuals who are not fully vaccinated should:

 - Get vaccinated as soon as possible and continue masking until they are fully vaccinated.
 With the Delta variant, this is more urgent than ever.

 - Wear a mask that covers your nose and mouth.

 - Avoid crowds and poorly ventilated areas.